 Head-on collisions are among the most serious types of car accidents in Mobile, Alabama.

 A head-on collision combines the force of both vehicles and frequently results in catastrophic injuries.
-At Lattof & Lattof, P.C., our Mobile car accident lawyers understand just how devastating a head-on collision can be, especially when you are left seriously injured by a reckless driver.
+At Lattof & Lattof, P.C., our Mobile, AL car accident lawyers understand just how devastating a head-on collision can be, especially when you are left seriously injured by a reckless driver.

 Have you been injured in a head-on crash in Mobile, AL?
 You should not have to suffer the financial burden of your accident.
 Contact Lattof & Lattof, P.C. to schedule a consultation with a Mobile head-on crashes lawyer for a free case review.